FacilityApi/FacilityApi.github.io/docs/spec.md

 Each FSD file contains the definition of one **service**.
 The name of an FSD file is typically the service name with an `.fsd` file extension, e.g. `MyApi.fsd`.

-An FSD file should use UTF-8 with no byte order mark (BOM).
+An FSD file is a text file encoded with UTF-8 and no byte order mark (BOM).

 ## Service